 #4: Be calm (take a breath).

 From a simple physiological stand point, getting oxygen to the brain helps with the thought process.
-Martial Arts helps increase proper breathing techniques with it’s focus on breathing.
+American Family Martial Arts helps increase proper breathing techniques with our focus on breathing.
 Whether it’s the controlled breath during a form or the breath needed for board breaking, regular practice of breathing techniques can be beneficial.
 That way when a child is in a stressful situation, they don’t have to think about taking a deep breath, they just do it.